Mirpur Thana

 Mirpur (মিরপুর) is a thana of Dhaka city, Bangladesh.
 It is bounded by Pallabi Thana to the north, Mohammadpur Thana to the south, Kafrul to the east, and Savar Upazila to the west.
-For administrative convenience three new thanas, namely Shah Ali, Pallabi Thana and Kafrul Thana have been carved out of old Mirpur Thana.

 History

+Shah Ali Baghdadi migrated to medieval Mirpur after flooding in Miran-i-Girdah, where he is credited with spreading Islam.
 Mirpur Thana was established in 1962.
-The thana consists of one union parishad, eight wards, 11 mouzas and 86 and 20 villages.
-Mirpur Thana (town) area was included in Keraniganj Thana during the British period (1757–1947) and in Tejgaon Thana during the Pakistan period (1947–1971).
-After the Bangladesh Liberation War, following the victory day, Mirpur was independent on 31 January 1972.
+The thana consists of 1 union parishad, 8 wards, and 17 mouzas.
+Mirpur Thana area was included in Keraniganj Thana during the British period (1757–1947) and in Tejgaon Thana during the Pakistan period (1947–1971).
+After the Bangladesh Liberation War, following the victory day, Mirpur was liberated on 31 January 1972.

 Geography

-The thana, with a total area of 6.42 km2, is situated in the northeast of Dhaka city.
+The thana, with a total area of 6.42 km2, is situated in the northwest of Dhaka city.
 It is bounded by Shah Ali Thana and Pallabi Thana on the north, Sher-e-Bangla Nagar Thana and Darus Salam Thana on the south, Pallabi Thana and Kafrul Thana on the east and Shah Ali Thana and Darus Salam Thana on the west.

-Demographics

-According to 2011 Census of Bangladesh, Mirpur Thana had a population of 500,373 with average household size of 4.3 members, and an average literacy rate of 80.2% vs national average of 51.8% literacy.